 With a desire to stay comfortable & somewhat connected, we purchased a bit of new gear for our long 2018 road trip.
 Our goal was to invest in quality products that we can use for years to come, although it’s worth noting that we didn’t blow the budget on high-end gear.
 We did not receive any of this stuff for free, nor are we getting paid to promote the product reviewed below.
 These are our objective opinions on our purchases, not true technical reviews.
-Of course, we would be open to objectively reviewing any gear that is sent our way in the future *wink wink*.

 Featuring a memory foam core, straight sidewalls, and 4″ thickness when fully inflated, Sea to Summit’s Comfort Deluxe SI Sleeping Pad is a luxurious option for camping in a tent or vehicle.
 I purchased the Regular Wide size, which was just right for this 5’5″ chickadee, and it fits in the back of my Subaru Outback nicely.
 If max storage size isn’t an issue, a taller person may choose to move up to the size Long Wide (79″ long x 29″ wide).
 The Comfort Deluxe SI is also available in a Double Size (79″ long x 59″ wide).